 When you're out on a walk, does your dog sometimes need to stay away from other dogs?
-If you saw a yellow ribbon tied to the leash of a dog, would you proceed with caution and give the pooch some space?
+If you saw a yellow ribbon tied to the leash of a dog, would you proceed with caution and give the dog some space?
 This is the hope of a Yellow Ribbon campaign we discovered on the Pit Bulls: Lost/Found/Missing/Stolen group on Facebook.

-I’ve yet to see a yellow ribbon on a dog’s leash in my travels, but perhaps this is something that needs to catch on.
+Perhaps this is something that needs to catch on.
 The “Yellow Dog” campaign website points out this ribbon is useful for owners of male dogs not to bring their animals close to female dogs in heat.
 The campaign has an accompanying Facebook page.

 We're a little concerned that dissenters might see the ribbon as a “warning” notice that might fuel the “bully breeds are dangerous” mindset.